-Kris Harzinski is an artist, writer, and educator based in Philadelphia, Pennsylvania.
+Kris Harzinski is an artist based in Philadelphia, Pennsylvania.
 He is the author of From Here to There: A Curious Collection from the Hand Drawn Map Association.
 The book is based on the archive and website he founded to collect maps people draw for one another at a time when digital technology was rapidly making them less necessary.
 Harzinski has additional projects, such as a series of limited edition, hand-made portfolios collecting small works by LGBTQ+ artists, as well as a collaborative practice examining bromance and other cultural constructs of masculinity.

 Exhibitions include NOWhere: Selections from the Files of the Hand Drawn Map Association, curated for Arcadia University Art Gallery (Glenside, PA); Still Wearing Each Other When Alone, curated for Vox Populi (Philadelphia, PA); as well as collaborative solo exhibitions, including Arenalodge, Artspace (Peterborough, Ontario); and Pastoral Lull, Open Space (Baltimore, MD).